Anugya-Gogoi/Internet-Search/README.md

 ## How to use?
 1. Install the required module (google)
-2. Open the file google_search.py in your Python text editor
+2. Open the file google_search.py in your Python text editor and run it

 ## Installation of modules
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the module